-- 1. Use the instructions and the equipment provided in a good cleaning kit.
-For recommendations, see your Remington Authorized Service Center. - 2.
-Select the correct caliber cleaning brush and attach the brush to the cleaning rod. - 3.
-Put the cleaning brush into the gun cleaning solvent. - 4.
-Push the cleaning brush through the barrel several times.

-NOTE: Always clean the barrel from the muzzle to the chamber.

-- 5. Remove the brush from the rod.
-Attach tip with correct size cleaning patch and push through the bore. - 6.
-Repeat several times using a new cleaning patch each time, until the patch is not dirty. - 7.
-Push a clean patch saturated with RemTM Oil through the barrel. - 8.
-Push a clean, dry patch through the barrel to remove excess lubricant. - 9.
-Apply a thin coat of RemTM Oil to the outside of the barrel with a soft, clean cloth.
+- Use the instructions and equipment provided in a good cleaning kit.
+For recommendations, see your Remington® Authorized Service Center. - 2.
+Select the correct gauge cleaning brush and attach the brush to the cleaning rod. - 3.
+Put the cleaning brush into gun-cleaning solvent. - 4.
+Push the cleaning rod through the barrel several times. - Remove the brush from the rod, attach tip with cleaning patch and push through the bore. - 6.
+Repeat several times, using a new, clean patch each time until the patch is not dirty. - 7.
+Remove all of the shooting residue from the locking notch in the barrel.
+See Picture 26. - Check the gas hole in the gas cylinder.
+Use a 1/16" diameter wire to clean the gas hole.
+See Picture 27.